olpeh/olpeh.github.io/_drafts/i-learned-frp-by-learning-cyclejs.md

 ```

 We can see that the `valueChangeReducer$` is responsible for updating the state when it receives a value change actions event.
-The default reducer sets the default state for the component, so that it can render something if no values is passed to it.
+The default reducer sets the default state for the component, so that it can render something if no values are passed to it.

 ### State management in Cycle.js

 State management is well-known to be one of the biggest challenges in web development.
 There are tens of libraries which try to simplify state handling and help creating high quality web applications easily.
-Two of my favorite libraries (for React) are: [MobX](https://github.com/mobxjs/mobx) and probably the most popular one, [Redux](https://redux.js.org/).
+Two of my favorite libraries (for React) are [MobX](https://github.com/mobxjs/mobx) and probably the most popular one, [Redux](https://redux.js.org/).

 However, In my experience, setting up Redux might feel quite confusing and the code verbose and full of boiler-plate.